firehol/firehol/doc/fireqos/fireqos.1.md

 # DESCRIPTION

-FireQOS is a helper to assist you configure traffic shaping on Linux.
+FireQOS is a program that helps you configure traffic shaping on Linux.

 Run without any arguments, `fireqos` will present some help on usage.